Sierra REC Magazine – Top Fishing and Recreation Lakes in Plumas County CA.

 - Lake Almanor – over 50 miles of shoreline, fantastic views of Lassen Peak, year round fishing and Plumas counties Largest Lake.

-- Butt Valley Reservoir – Near Lake Almanor adn is a geat place for trout fishing and camping
+- Butt Valley Reservoir – Near Lake Almanor and is a great place for trout fishing and camping

 - Bucks Lake – Centrally located in Plumas county Southwest of Quincy this is a locals favorite for trout fishing, water recreation and Sandy beaches with Tall Pine surrounding.